vhaudiquet/ubuntu-project-docs/docs/reference/glossary.md

     Also, check out the [Ubuntu Summit mailing list](https://lists.ubuntu.com/mailman/listinfo/summit-news).

-    You can find more information at [summit.ubuntu.com](https://summit.ubuntu.com/).
+    You can find more information at the [Ubuntu Summit page](https://ubuntu.com/summit).

 UCA
     Abbreviation for {term}`Ubuntu Cloud Archive`.